telerik/winforms-docs/controls/forms-and-dialogs/radtitlebar/structure.md

 ---
 title: Structure
-page_title: Structure | RadTitleBar
+page_title: Structure - WinForms TitleBar Control
-description: RadTitleBar control is used in forms and provides functionality for dragging, minimizing, maximizing and closing the form.
-This control is internally used by RadForm.
+description: Get familiar with the inner structure and organization of the elements which build the WinForms TitleBar.
 slug: winforms/forms-and-dialogs/radtitlebar/structure
 tags: radtitlebar
 published: True